Akash-Ahir/90DaysOfDevOps/2026/day-61/day-61-terraform-intro.md

 Go to the AWS EC2 console and verify your instance is running with the correct name tag.

 <img width="617" height="810" alt="task-4 2" src="https://github.com/user-attachments/assets/f5e9f034-2775-42bd-828e-261a8fd60da5" />

 **Document:** How does Terraform know the S3 bucket already exists and only the EC2 instance needs to be created?

+  - Due to terraform state file terraform tracks everything it creates in a state file

 ---